What Are Repeated Miscarriages?

 Causes of Miscarriage and Timing:

 Pregnancies that are confirmed only by a blood test (hCG) are considered chemical pregnancies, because the gestation is confirmed through chemical means, instead of ultrasound visualization.
-Clinical pregnancy is pregnancy that has reached a stage where the gestation can be seen on ultrasound.
+Clinical pregnancy is the pregnancy that has reached a stage where the gestation can be seen on ultrasound.
 Miscarriages refer to losses of pregnancies that reached this “clinical” stage, past the chemical stage.

-In life outside of fertility treatment settings, most women do not know they had chemical pregnancies, since most women do not have pregnancy test so early in their pregnancy.
+In life outside of fertility treatment settings, most women do not know they had chemical pregnancies since most women do not have pregnancy test so early in their pregnancy.
 During infertility treatments, however, we do diagnose these very early pregnancy losses routinely, because every treatment cycle is followed up with a very early pregnancy test.

-The miscarriage of a clinical pregnancy can take place either before or after the ultrasound show a fetal heart rate.
+The miscarriage of a clinical pregnancy can take place either before or after the ultrasound showed a fetal heart rate.
 In a normally progressing pregnancy, a fetal heart should be present sometime between approximately 5.5 and 6 weeks from the first day of last menstrual period.
-If a pregnancy stops growing before fetal heart, or if no heart is seen by the expected time (which is usually a sign of an abnormal pregnancy), then the pregnancy is generally considered to be a “blighted ovum” or missed abortion.
+If a pregnancy stops growing before the fetal heart, or if no heart is seen by the expected time (which is usually a sign of an abnormal pregnancy), then the pregnancy is generally considered to be a “blighted ovum” or missed abortion.
 Whether a pregnancy loss occurs before or after fetal heart activity is quite important, because the timing of the miscarriage can provide a hint at the underlying cause.

 We discussed earlier that the later pregnancy loss occurs (i.e., before or after fetal heart), the less likely is the pregnancy loss due to fetal genetic issues and the more likely is it medically induced, with much of the medically induced pregnancy loss being immunological in nature.
 The same also applies to a diagnosis of multiple losses: The more miscarriages a woman has experienced, the more likely are her losses medical in nature and the less likely are they of genetic/chromosomal origin.
 (An exception to this rule is a genetic condition called a translocation, which also can cause multiple, repeated miscarriages).